ProThoughtDesign/Dicetrix/README.md

 - **Terrain-Based Strategy**: Players must predict how pieces will fragment based on the existing grid layout - uneven terrain causes pieces to break apart in unique ways
 - **Continuous Action**: Unlike Tetris where pieces lock as complete units, Dicetrix pieces can partially lock while remaining dice continue falling, maintaining constant gameplay flow
 - **Strategic Depth**: Combines traditional spatial reasoning with fragmentation prediction and number matching - players must think in three dimensions simultaneously
-- **Bottom-Left Coordinate System**: Uses intuitive Y=0 at bottom physics where pieces fall by decreasing Y coordinates (Y=15→14→13→...→0)
+- **Bottom-Left Coordinate System**: Uses intuitive Y=0 at bottom physics where pieces fall by decreasing Y coordinates (Y=19→18→17→...→0)

 **Technical Implementation**: Each game tick processes every die individually for collision detection using a bottom-up approach.
 When a piece falls, each die checks for collisions against the bottom boundary (Y<0), grid walls, and existing pieces.
 Only dice that would collide are immediately locked to the grid using the `lockCell()` method, while remaining dice continue falling as a smaller active piece.
 The system processes dice from bottom to top so newly locked dice become obstacles for dice above them in the same tick.

+### Enhanced Difficulty System with Procedural Generation

+**Procedural Piece Generation**: The enhanced difficulty system uses the ProceduralPieceGenerator to create pieces within dimensional constraints based on the selected mode:

+- **Easy Mode**: 3×3×5 constraints (max 3 width, 3 height, 5 dice per piece) with d4, d6, d8 dice and 50% booster chance
+- **Medium Mode**: 4×4×8 constraints with d6, d8, d10, d12 dice and 35% booster chance
+- **Hard Mode**: 5×5×10 constraints with d8, d10, d12, d20 dice, Black Dice enabled, and 25% booster chance
+- **Expert Mode**: 5×5×16 constraints with d10, d12, d20 dice, Black Dice enabled, and 15% booster chance
+- **Zen Mode**: 3×3×5 constraints with d4, d6, d8 dice, uniform dice rule (all dice in a piece have same face count), and 50% booster chance

+**Black Die Mechanics**: Advanced modes (Hard/Expert) feature special Black Dice managed by the BlackDieManager that act as wild cards for matching and trigger powerful area conversion effects.
+When Black Dice are cleared in matches, they transform surrounding dice in a 3×3 grid to d20 dice with rerolled numbers, creating opportunities for massive cascade chain reactions.

+**Booster Effect System**: The BoosterEffectSystem applies visual glow effects to dice based on difficulty-specific percentages.
+Nine different glow colors (red, blue, green, yellow, purple, orange, teal, magenta, cyan) create vibrant visual variety with multi-layered concentric circle rendering for stunning effects.

 ### Three-Dimensional Puzzle Challenge

 Dicetrix successfully merges three distinct gaming mechanics that have never been combined before:

-1. **Tetris-Style Pieces**: 8 different multi-die shapes (single die, lines, L-shapes, squares, and T-shapes) fall down an 8×16 grid
+1. **Tetris-Style Pieces**: 8 different multi-die shapes (single die, lines, L-shapes, squares, and T-shapes) fall down a 10×20 grid
 2. **Dice Matching**: Create connected groups of 3+ adjacent dice with matching numbers to clear them and score points
 3. **Individual Die Physics**: Revolutionary system where each die can collide and lock independently, creating dynamic piece fragmentation